Rule of threes (survival): Water

 The amount of time a person can survive without a source of water (including food which contains water) depends on the individual person and the temperature.
 As temperature increases, so does water loss, decreasing the amount of time a person can survive without water.
 The longest anyone has ever survived without water was 18 days.
 The likely source of the "3 days" number is an experiment by two scientists in 1944, when they ate only dry food for a period of time; one ended the experiment at 3 days in, and the other at 4 days in.
 However since they stopped the experiment before being in any real danger, the actual survival time at room temperature likely exceeds 3–4 days.

-However, at temperatures greater than room temperature, dehydration can occur very quickly, and death can occur in a matter of hours rather than days.
+Without shelter, and temperatures greater than room temperature, dehydration can occur very quickly, and death can occur in a matter of hours rather than days.
 In these cases people typically die of heat stroke first, not terminal dehydration.
 One person was purported to survive seven days in the desert, six of these without water, without suffering heat stroke, as the temperature reached no higher than 103.2 F during his ordeal.
 However, he had reached the third stage of dehydration, which is 80–90% fatal; this likely represents an upper limit of survival at high temperatures.

+Food

+Many people have gone for over 40 days during fasting and have survived in favorable circumstances.
+The record, under medical supervision and with the aid of fat stores, tea, coffee, electrolytes, yeast extract, and vitamins, is 382 days.